mshimshon/MaksimShimshon.RestCountries/readme.md

 [![](https://img.shields.io/nuget/v/MaksimShimshon.RestCountries.Embedded?label=Latest)](https://www.nuget.org/packages/MaksimShimshon.RestCountries.Embedded)
 [![](https://img.shields.io/nuget/dt/MaksimShimshon.RestCountries?label=Downloads)](https://www.nuget.org/packages/MaksimShimshon.RestCountries)

-Since Embedded includes all available JSON versions, it increases the package size, which may not be ideal for front-end deployments.
-However, it provides valuable resource files (all available versions) for server-side.
+> 📦 **Package Size Consideration**

+The `Embedded` package includes **all available JSON versions**, which significantly increases its size.
+This may not be suitable for **front-end deployments** due to payload concerns.

+However, it is ideal for **server-side use**, where having access to multiple versions of the data can be valuable.

 ``` cs
 using MaksimShimshon.RestCountries;